Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction: INTRODUCTION

 The second challenge involves the accurate modeling of extended defects.
 For instance, while current MLIPs can handle local defects such as vacancies, screw dislocations, and simple grain boundaries, they often exclude extended defects such as dislocation nucleation and multiplication, general grain boundaries (GBs), and interactions among them \cite{Freitas2022}.
 This exclusion is due to the inability of these extended defects to fit within the small periodic configurations typically used in DFT calculations.
 One workaround has been to extract a non-periodic atomic cluster with a spherical shape from large-scale simulations.
 To restore periodic boundary conditions required for plane-wave DFT calculations, a sufficiently large vacuum layer is added to prevent image interaction, as implemented in the MLIP-3 package \cite{Podryabinkin2023}.
 This strategy has been applied in nanoindentation simulations \cite{Podryabinkin2022} and elastic constant calculations of polycrystals \cite{Jalolov2024} for diamond.
 Nevertheless, this approach can introduce irrelevant free surfaces or other boundaries \cite{Lysogorskiy2023}.
 To overcome these limitations, new strategies have been developed to maintain periodic boundary conditions without additional vacuum layers.
 For instance, Zhang et al. created a periodic crack-tip DFT cell through duplication and rotation operations \cite{Zhang2023}.
 Hodapp et al. utilized a screw dislocation in BCC W as an example to construct a periodic configuration \cite{Hodapp2020}, while Mismetti et al. designed periodic configurations containing leading and trailing parts of edge dislocation in face-centered cubic aluminum (FCC Al) \cite{Mismetti2024}.
 However, these methods fall short in handling aforementioned extended defects.

 In this study, we introduce a generalized framework for developing MLIPs specifically designed to model extensive defects in metals.
-This framework integrates two key components: (1) Empirical Interatomic Potentials-assisted Active Learning (EIP-AL), and (2) Periodic Configuration Construction via Grand Canonical Monte Carlo simulations (PCC-GCMC).
+This framework integrates two key components: (1) Empirical Interatomic Potentials-Guided Sampling (EIP-GS), and (2) Periodic Configuration Construction via Grand Canonical Monte Carlo simulations (PCC-GCMC).
 These components are crucial for overcoming the challenges previously discussed.
-The EIP-AL method is designed to enhance defect sampling capabilities during large-scale simulations across a variety of loading conditions.
-When combined with conventional OTF-AL, this broad sampling is crucial for capturing the full spectrum of defects and their complex interactions, ultimately facilitating the construction of a comprehensive defect genome.
-On the other hand, the PCC-GCMC technique converts non-periodic atomic clusters of selected defects, into periodic configurations without vacuum.
+The EIP-GS method is designed to enhance defect sampling capabilities during large-scale simulations under a wide range of loading conditions.
+The PCC-GCMC technique, on the other hand, converts non-periodic atomic clusters of selected defects into periodic configurations without the need for vacuum.
 This conversion is essential for ensuring that these configurations are compatible with standard plane-wave DFT calculations.
-Focusing on body-centered cubic tungsten (BCC W), our analysis underscores the critical role of the EIP-AL and PCC-GCMC techniques in enhancing the predictive accuracy and reliability of MLIPs for large-scale simulations.
-Ultimately, we have developed a set of MLIPs optimized for BCC W, capable of simulating a wide range of plastic deformations and crack propagation.
-We demonstrate the capabilities of our MLIPs through nanoindentation simulations on single crystals and compressive tests on spherical bicrystals featuring both low-angle and high-angle twist GBs.
+Focusing on body-centered cubic tungsten (BCC W), our analysis underscores the critical role of the EIP-GS and PCC-GCMC techniques in enhancing the predictive accuracy and reliability of MLIPs for large-scale simulations.
+Ultimately, we have developed a set of MLIPs optimized for BCC W, capable of simulating a wide range of plastic deformations.
+We demonstrate the capabilities of our MLIPs through nanoindentation simulations on single crystals.
 These tests reveal new deformation mechanisms not previously documented, underscoring the robustness and adaptability of our MLIPs in handling complex simulation scenarios.